dollodart/mod-spec-spectra/readme.md

 of those two matrices making the data matrix.

 The SVD decomposition is used in forming the psuedo inverse to solve the general least squares problem.
-Therefore when the SVD is input to a multivariate curve resolution alternating least squares as an initial value, the convergence might be thought to be immediate since it is already a solution to the least squares problem.
+Since the SVD output is input to a multivariate curve resolution alternating least squares as an initial value, the convergence might be thought to be immediate since it is already a solution to the least squares problem.